 CSC 202 Computers for Visual Arts (3.0); 3 cr.
-This course introduces the basic concepts of computers and prepares visual arts students to the use of the state-of-the-art software packages for their projects.
+This course introduces the basic concepts of computer graphics and prepares students to the use of the state-of-the-art software packages for their projects.
+Students will experience working in groups, learn about project ethics and write formal reports for visual based projects.
+The technical part covers various perspectives of the visual art work such as 2D image manipulation, editing tools, 2D animation, compositing and video editing.

-CSC 203 Information Age & Ethics (3.0); 3 cr.
+CSC 203 Information Age and Ethics (3.0); 3 cr.
 This course introduces the theory and practice of computer ethics.
 It presents issues such as social networking, government surveillance, and intellectual property from different points of view.
 It allows students to understand how ethical theory can be applied to make ethical decisions concerning different computing issues.